emscripten-core/emscripten/site/source/docs/porting/exceptions.rst

-  * When the exception handling encounters a termination condition, libc++abi spec says we call `__cxa_begin_catch()` to mark the exception as handled and then call `terminate()`.
+  * When the exception handling encounters a termination condition, libc++abi spec says we call `__cxa_begin_catch()` to mark the exception as handled and then call `std::terminate()`.
 But currently Wasm EH does not support calling `__cxa_begin_catch()`.
 So the following program prints ``exception_ptr is null``, where it is supposed to print ``exception_ptr is NOT null``; note that the use of ``noexcept`` here means that the ``throw 3`` will turn into